nimeshneema/William-Apple-Developer-Platform/Notes/Functions in Swift.markdown

         let arr2 = arr.map {$0*2}
         ```

-        It can't get Swiftier than this!
+        It can't get "Swiftier" than this!